 LIKELIHOOD OF CONFUSION® is privileged to host the Blawg Review of Lights on this festive night!

-The miracle of Chanukah is celebrated for eight nights.
+The miracle of Hannukah is celebrated for eight nights.
 But as the story goes, when the Temple was liberated, enough uncontaminated oil was found there to light the menorah for a day, so the miraculous light evidently only lasted for seven days, not eight.
-Why, then, do we celebrate eight days of Chanukah?
+Why, then, do we celebrate eight days of Hannukah?

 They divided one night’s oil into eight portions.
 Miraculously, each portion lasted an entire night.

 This practical approach, by which the miraculous appears in flaming relief, comes to us via the great codifier of Jewish law, Rabbi Yosef Karo.
 His definitive work on this vast body of regulation, the Shulchan Aruch, or “the Set Table,” is a perfect table-setting for our broad consideration of the vastness of, may we be forgiven the comparison, the secular world of law, legislation and policy.

 Thus first we visit the law blogs whose portion we can only envy for the brilliance by which their efforts illuminate a juridicial darkness that so many others can merely only curse for what is, to the blinkered among us, its dim bleakness:

 - Cathy Gellis delivers a summary of an recent decision from Montana pitting public access to natural resources against private property rights in the matter of fish and water (actually a Hannukah-connected theme as well!)

 - It’s a dirty job, but somebody’s got to make a fortune doing it: Michael Doan continues a worthwhile series explaining the ins and outs of California foreclosures.